vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 will require some cleaning in conversion to an accurate variable `date`.
 Many of us are familiar with even recent anomalies in Olympic labeling (such as these recent 2020 Summer Olympics, which took place in 2021).
+The exact begin and end dates of each Olympics are not the goal of this step.
+We simply wish to be able to correctly order the games chronologically, which may require more information than just the year and season in some cases.

 Next, we will mutate `medal` from a categorical variable with ‘Gold’, ‘Silver’, ‘Bronze’, and NA as outcomes to either a numeric indicator